Information technology controls: IT general controls (ITGC)

-IT application controls
+IT application controls (ITAC)

 IT application or program controls are fully automated (i.e., performed automatically by the systems) and designed to ensure the complete and accurate processing of data, from input through output.
 These controls vary based on the business purpose of the specific application.
 These controls may also help ensure the privacy and security of data transmitted between applications.
 Categories of IT application controls may include: